Budget Calculator

 Enter your monthly take-home income and expenses by category to see your remaining balance and savings rate.
 A positive balance means you have money left to save or invest; a negative balance means expenses exceed income.

-How to Create a Monthly Budget
+How to Build a Monthly Budget

 A monthly budget is a plan for how you will allocate your income across spending, saving, and debt repayment.
 The process has four steps:

 The goal is not a zero-sum budget — it is to ensure every dollar has a purpose, whether that is spending, saving, or debt payoff.
+This process takes about an hour the first time; subsequent months require only updating variable expenses.

 The 50/30/20 Rule Explained

 • 50% — Needs: Essential expenses you cannot avoid — housing, utilities, groceries, minimum debt payments, health insurance, and transportation to work.
+If this category regularly exceeds 50%, your fixed cost structure is straining your budget.

 • 20% — Savings & Debt: Emergency fund contributions, retirement savings (401k, IRA), investments, and extra debt payments beyond the minimum.
+This category should be treated as non-negotiable, not as whatever is left over.

 Recommended Budget Percentages by Category